-Definition: A phrase used to refer to making fun of someone or something, or “pulling someone’s leg,” as we might also say in English.
+Definition: A phrase used for making fun of someone or something — to “pull someone’s leg,” as we might also say in other varieties of English.

 Example: “Don’t take the piss out of Jeremy.
-He’s sensitive!”
+He’s going through a hard time!”

 3. She’ll be right

-Definition: A phrase used to imply that a situation or person implied will be okay.
+Definition: A phrase used to imply that a situation or person will be okay.

 Example: “She’ll be right mate, that sauce stain will come out in the wash.”

 Definition: This Aussie phrase is used to tell somebody that their offer is unreasonable — it’s frequently used in trading or bargaining contexts.
 The phrase is actually a quote from the iconic Australian film, The Castle, but it has since found its way into common speech.

 Example: “$250 for a used bicycle helmet?
 Tell him he’s dreamin’.”